-The same national estimates show that specialized administrative positions tend to yield a higher median annual wage.
-For example: *
+The same national estimates show that specialized administrative positions often yield a similar (or even higher) median annual wage.
+For example:*

 National estimates show that the sectors with the highest concentrations of administrative professionals break down this way: *

-- 21 percent work in health care or social services
+- 22 percent work in health care and social assistance